Donate Now!

 Welcome to residency!

 This page will provide you with links to the critical information you’ll want to reference during your start of residency here at NOSM University.
-If you have any questions during your residency, and can’t find the answer here don’t forget to check out our FAQ page or reach out to postgrad@nosm.ca.
+If you have any questions during your residency and can’t find the answer here, we’d love to hear from you so please don’t hesitate to reach out to postgrad@nosm.ca for support.

 Dr. Rob Anderson